tfsec/tfsec.github.io/_docs/azure/mssql/all-threat-alerts-enabled.md

 ---
+title: azure-mssql-all-threat-alerts-enabled
-title: No threat detections are set
+description: No threat detections are set
 shortcode: azure-mssql-all-threat-alerts-enabled
 legacy:
 summary: No threat detections are set